🛍️

 Frequently asked questions

-Are we responsible if a delivery driver leaks customer data?
+Are we responsible if a delivery partner leaks customer addresses?

 Book clarity call